 The other discovery I’ve made is that these meatballs actually make a really tasty meal, too!
-Add them to a bed of rice and they’re transformed from party food to dinner.
+Similar to my Instant Pot Hawaiian meatballs, you can add these to a bed of rice and they’re transformed from party food to dinner.
 Voila!

 The sauce for these Instant Pot meatballs ends up a little bit thinner when cooked in the pressure cooker, so you can add a cornstarch slurry after cooking is complete and allow it to thicken up to your desired consistency.